Biology 2060 - Anatomy and Physiology II » Summer 2021 » Lecture Exam 4

 The ejaculatory duct is formed by the

-A. ampulla and the prostatic urethra.
+A. ampulla and the proximal portion of the seminal vesicle.

-C. ductus deferens and the ducts of the prostate gland and bulbourethral glands.
+B. ductus deferens and the ducts of the prostate gland and bulbourethral glands.

 D. ampulla and the distal portions of the bulbourethral glands.